Targeted Attack for Deep Hashing based Retrieval: Conclusion and Future Work

 In this paper, we explore the landscape of the targeted attack for deep hashing based retrieval.
-Based on the characteristics of retrieval task, we formulate the attack as a point-to-set optimization, which minimizes the average distance between the hash code of the adversarial example and those of a set of objects with the target label.
+Based on the characteristics of the retrieval task, we formulate the attack as a point-to-set optimization, which minimizes the average distance between the hash code of the adversarial example and those of a set of objects with the target label.
 Theoretically, we propose a component-voting scheme to obtain the optimal representative, the anchor code, for the code set of point-to-set optimization.
 Based on the anchor code, we propose a novel targeted attack method, the DHTA, to balance the performance and perceptibility through minimizing the Hamming distance between the hash code of adversarial example and the anchor code under the $\ell^\infty$ restriction on the adversarial perturbation.
 Extensive experiments are conducted, which verifies the effectiveness of DHTA in attacking both deep hashing based image retrieval and video retrieval.
+To alleviate the proposed threat, we will discuss how to generalize existing adversarial training based methods from P2P to the P2S scheme for the defense.
+The specific approaches will be further demonstrated in our future works.